BenRuns/spring-hello-world/README.md

 - make sure java is installed
 - install maven if needed  `sudo apt-get install mvn`

-Further instruction can be take from [here](https://spring.io/guides/gs/spring-boot/)
+Further instruction can be found [here](https://spring.io/guides/gs/spring-boot/)

 To run on localhost:8080